What we look for first

 Why fabric matters

-In second-hand shopping, it is possible to find very good pieces at fair prices, but fabric still makes a big difference: how something feels, how it wears, and how long it stays worth wearing.
+In a second-hand shop you can find great pieces at fair prices, but fabric still shapes a lot: how long something lasts, how it feels, and how often you reach for it.

 Cotton, linen, and wool are often more pleasant on the skin, hold their shape better, and age more gracefully than cheaper synthetic fabrics.

-That is why we look for them first.
-Not to lecture anyone, but because shoppers usually feel the difference the moment they try something on.
+That is why we look for these materials first.
+You can often feel the difference as soon as you try something on.

 Comfortable for everyday wear, breathable, and usually easy to care for.